Neonode Provides Crucial Sensor Technology for Head-up Displays

 Neonode optical sensing technologies are used in many applications, including solutions for the highly regulated automotive industry.
 Since 2013, Neonode’s infrared-based zForce technology has been rolled out in millions of vehicles around the world.
 Our trusted autmotive HMI solutions include infotainment touch screens, smart steering wheels, as well as driver and in-cabin monitoring systems.

-The zForce technology used in our object detection solution consists of a set of light emitters that send short pulses of light across a designated surface, such as the HUD projection module.
+The zForce technology used in our obstruction detection solution consists of a set of light emitters that send short pulses of light across a designated surface, such as the HUD projection module.
 When any object enters the path of the light the system detects the blocked light and a warning can be sent to the driver immediately.
 The technology can detect an obstruction as thin and light as a piece of paper, which could provide the sensitivity needed to ensure a safe HUD projection.

 “Our progressive zForce technology that we have used in global HMI for over 20 years is now being used to provide crucial safety features for head-up displays.” shared Per Nohlert.
 “Our current talk with Tier 1 auto suppliers will soon result in more superior interface designs due to improved reliability.”